tabassumn/matlab/README.md

 # matlab for ChE
-Codes developed for Chemical engineering thermodynamic calculations
+Codes developed for Chemical engineering calculations.

-Currently codes include gamma and phi calculations from binary to quaternary components.
+Currently files include activity coefficients (gamma) and fugacity coefficients (phi) calculations from binary to quaternary components.
+Gamma calc based on UNIFAC method, while phi calc make use of the virial EOS.

 UNIFAC paramaters are from the original table by Hansen H.K., Rasmussen P., Fredenslund A., Schiller M., Gmehling J., "Vapor-Liquid Equilibria by UNIFAC Group-Contribution.
 5. Revision and Extension", Ind.Eng.Chem.Res., 30(10), 2352-2355, 1991.